 Ghormeh sabzi, is one of the most beloved, delicious, aromatic and popular Iranian stew.
 It is often said Ghormeh sabzi , to be national dish of Iran.
 The history of Ghormeh sabzi dates back to more than 500 years ago.

-This stew prepares with diced meat, loads of finely chopped herbs such as Parsley, cilantro, scallion….
+This stew prepares with diced meat (beef, lamb, and sometimes chicken meat ), loads of finely chopped herbs such as Parsley, cilantro, scallion, fenugreek….

-This stew is cooked with kidney beans – black eyed beans or pinto beans, black dried limes, and turmeric.
-Once stew is ready, it served with rice.
+This stew is cooked with kidney beans – black eyed beans or pinto beans, dried limes, and turmeric.
+Once stew is ready, it served rice or flat naan bread.

 Few days ago i posted Azarbaijani ghormeh sabzi and i mentioned differences between Persian and Azarbaijani ghormeh sabzi.
 But both are sooooo delicious.

-1/2 cup fenugreek , finely chopped or 1 Tbsp dried fenugreek
+1 bunch of fenugreek , finely chopped or 1 tbsp dried fenugreek

-1 cup chives or green part of spring onion, finely chopped
+1 bunch of chives (Tareh) or green part of spring onion, finely chopped

 1 Tsp turmeric